Skip to main content

 info

-Data restoration using snapshots is useful when an instance fails to boot or is inaccessible via SSH or RDP due to incorrect configuration.
+Restoring from a snapshot is useful when an instance fails to boot or the service becomes unresponsive, making SSH or RDP access impossible.

 Step 1.
-Create a volume from a snapshot containing recovery data
+Create a volume from the snapshot containing the data to restore

 Step 2.
 Attach the volume to the instance requiring data recovery

-Refer to the Attach volume from console guide to attach the volume created from the snapshot to the instance requiring data recovery.
+Refer to the Attach volume from console document to attach the created volume to your instance.

 Step 3.
-Access the instance and mount the attached volume
+Mount the attached volume on the instance

-1. Refer to the Connect to Linux instance guide to connect to the Linux instance with the attached volume.
+1. Refer to the Connect to Linux instance guide to access the Linux instance to which the volume is attached.

 lsblk